mbarcia/CSV-Payments-PoC/docs/guide/index.md

 ## Key Features

 - **Reactive Programming**: Built on top of Mutiny for non-blocking operations
+- **Visual Design Canvas**: Create and configure pipelines with the visual designer at <a href="https://app.pipelineframework.org" target="_blank">https://app.pipelineframework.org</a>
 - **Annotation-Based Configuration**: Simplifies adapter generation with `@PipelineStep`
 - **gRPC and REST Support**: Automatically generates adapters for both communication protocols
 - **Modular Design**: Clear separation between runtime and deployment components